How to Nail Product Validation for your SaaS Company

 - Problem: The most successful products solve problems or address a pain point in a unique way.
 Do some research to find your audience’s pain points or back up any assumptions you may have about their perceived pain points.

 - Solution: You need to validate if your product addresses your audience and their pain points appropriately.
 Further down we’ll review ways to intuit this even before you have a minimum viable product.
+One thing though, make sure you’re creating an actual pain-relieving solution, instead of a “nice-to-have”.

 - Perceived Value of Solution: In order for your company to be successful, your audience has to pay for your product.
 They will only pay if they think your solution is valuable.
 When it comes to perceived value, many entrepreneurs caution that excitement doesn’t always translate into money.